yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 * Still problems with overfitting and multiple hypothesis testing
 * *Ridge regression, l1 and l2 norm optimization, functional programming to call multiple types with the same data helps in this regard?*

+**Question: How do you balance the amount of research versus product work?**
+* Tableau has a hackathon culture
+* Make sure enough of the research portfolio has impact on the rest of the organization
+* See what problems really matter for research and what problems have the most impact on the company

+**Question: Do I need to have a PhD to get in to machine learning?**
+* 10-15 years ago you would not get machine learning in a standard computer science or statistics program.
+That is changing rapidly

+**Question: HR example**
+* We can miss opportunities and waste resources -- got to find a happy medium
+* There's a company in Seattle that automates the first-round phone interview.
+You interview with a robot
+* When you hire someone, you only have data for the people who you hired.
+You don't have data on the people you rejected

+**Question: I have billions of records in my data, and not many computing resources.
+How do I sample this data to label it and run experiments**
+* Take advantage all the unlabeled data in a semi-unsupervised machine learning model